-Bacterial infections are caused by bacteria whereas viral infections are caused by viruses.
+Bacterial infections are caused by bacteria, whereas viruses cause viral infections.
 Whatever the etiological agent, an infection in a person typically has four stages:

 - incubation period: a period when the patient is asymptomatic,